sys-git/pydependschecker/README.md

 The resultant graph can then have a mapping applied (in the form {int_id: objN}) and the resultant graph returned: [obj1:[obj2, obj3], obj1:[obj2, obj5]].

+Alternatively you can use the DependencyChecker instance to act as a psudo generator by using the next(), recycle() and satisfy() methods.